-Flow Control in Modern JS: Callbacks to Promises to Async/Await — SitePoint
+Flow Control in JavaScript: Callbacks, Promises, async/await

 ES2018 introduces a

-.finally() method, which runs any final logic regardless of the outcome — for example, to clean up, close a database connection etc. It’s currently supported in Chrome and Firefox only, but Technical Committee 39 has released a .finally() polyfill.
+.finally() method, which runs any final logic regardless of the outcome — for example, to clean up, close a database connection, and so on.
+It’s supported in all modern browsers:

 function doSomething() {